If you're business-minded with a talent for meeting targets and deadlines there are plenty of jobs in the sector to consider

 Working in the public sector, for private companies or accountancy firms you'll provide an independent guarantee that an organisation's risk management, governance and control processes are operating effectively.

 Auditing includes a consulting service, advising management on how to improve their systems and processes.

-The career is open to all graduates but a degree, HND or foundation degree in accountancy, economics, finance or IT may be beneficial.
-If you don't have a degree, HND or foundation degree, it's still possible to enter the profession if you have some related pre-entry work experience.
+While open to all graduates a degree, HND or foundation degree in accountancy, economics, finance or IT may be beneficial.
+It's still possible to enter the profession without a degree if you have some related work experience.